opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 ## Add YouTube publication to your Opencast workflows

 Opencast can now publish to YouTube.
-To make use of this, add the [Publish Youtube workflow operation](../workflowoperationhandlers/publish-youtube-woh.md) to your Opencast workflows.
+To make use of this, add the [Publish YouTube workflow operation](../workflowoperationhandlers/publish-youtube-woh.md) to your Opencast workflows.
 You can find more details on how to use the operation on its [own page]((../workflowoperationhandlers/publish-youtube-woh.md)).
 In general, it should be placed near your other `publish` operations.